Why Am I So Poor? 8 Reasons You’re Not Being Smart With Your Money

 Is the saying true, it takes money to make money?
 Absolutely!

 Whew!
 8 reasons why you are so poor.
-Hopefully these reasons make sense.
+Hopefully these reasons make sense and you can apply some of the tips and tricks in your life.
 Comment below to share your thoughts.
 Anxious to hear what you think!